It might be a stretch to say that American consumers are legally illiterate. After all, don’t we watch Law & Order?

 In fact, one recent survey found that 10 percent of U.S. college graduates believed Judge Judy was on the Supreme Court.
 (In our political climate, I suppose anything is possible.)

+Sometimes it is relatively easy to fix your own consumer problems.
 But when it comes to federal consumer laws, there is real ignorance.
-Day after day, I see consumers banging their heads against the wall.
-They know what’s happening to them is wrong, that there ought to be a law, but they don’t know enough about the law to invoke it.
+Day after day, I see consumers banging their heads against the wall, dealing with lies people tell them.
+They know what’s happening to them is wrong, that there ought to be a law.
+Unfortunately they don’t know enough about the law to invoke it.

 So which laws should you know about?
 I asked a few experts, and here’s what they told me: